 As authors we often overlook international markets, but as Amazon works to move into more countries, so should we.
 Many countries such as Belgium, England, Germany, and even France will buy non-translated books so if translating your books isn’t in the budget in 2018, I’d still recommend looking into markets there.

-Here’s what you can do: An easy way to start is by updating all of your international Author Central pages and we have a blog post on there here.
+Here’s what you can do: An easy way to start is by updating all of your international Author Central pages and we have a blog post on this here.

 Don’t get me wrong, eBooks aren’t going away.
 But I think we’re going to see more print book sales in 2018 because people are realizing that they’re spending way too much time in front of screens.